Wings Over the Rockies Air and Space Museum

 The Wings Over the Rockies Air and Space Museum (WOTR) is located on the former Lowry Air Force Base in Denver, Colorado, United States.
 The museum preserves the history of Lowry AFB's operations from 1938 to 1994 in its collections, archives, and research library.
-Features of the museum's collection include the USAF's B-1A Lancer and B-52 Stratofortress bombers and many other military and general aviation aircraft.

 History

 From 1937 to 1994 Lowry Air Force Base, located on the eastern edge of Denver, was primarily a technical training center.
 It graduated more than 1.1 million enlisted members and officers in skills ranging from armament to photography, aiding the country's war efforts in World War II, the Korean War, the Vietnam War and the Cold War.
 From the 1980s Lowry Air Force Base remained one of Colorado's largest employers, with approximately 10,000 military and civilian men and women, providing an economic impact approaching $1 billion annually.

 In 1994, the United States Air Force transferred Hangar 1 to a group of volunteers, who established Wings Over the Rockies Air and Space Museum.
-The Museum includes more than 182,000 square feet of hangar space and 50 iconic aircraft dating from 1939 to 1990.
+The Museum includes more than 182,000 square feet of hangar space and 50 aircraft dating from 1939 to 1990.

 In 1997, the Colorado State Legislature passed House Bill 1269 that made Wings Over the Rockies Air and Space Museum Colorado's official air and space museum, and the site of the Colorado Aviation Historical Society's Colorado Aviation Hall of Fame.

-Exploration of Flight
+Facilities

-Exploration of Flight is a 15 acre campus located at Centennial Airport that serves as the second location of Wings Over the Rockies.
-While the Air and Space Museum focuses on the history and heritage of aviation, Exploration of Flight is home to future-focused aviation and space galleries and exhibits.
+"Exploration of Flight" is a 15 acre campus located at Centennial Airport that serves as the second location of Wings Over the Rockies.
+It houses future-focused aviation and space galleries and exhibits.